COGS18/Projects/overview.md

 *Extra Credit (up to 4%)*

 For extra credit, if you go above and beyond on the minimal project requirements and challenge yourself to approach a project that is more complex than the basic requirements, requires you to learn something beyond what was taught in the course, or uses code concepts not taught in class, explain this at the end of your Jupyter notebook.
 Here, you should explain _why_ your approach was particularly difficult/challenging _for you_ and how your work goes beyond the minimal project requirements.

+*GitHub Extra Credit (1%)*

+For extra credit, if you put your project in a public repo on GitHub, you will earn 1% extra credit on the project.

 ### External Code